Freedom of Information

 In accordance with Part 2 of the Freedom of Information Act 1991, a Council must, at intervals of not more than 12 months, cause an up-to-date information statement to be published in a manner prescribed by regulation.
 A copy of the current information statement can be obtained below.

-During the 2021/2022 financial year, the City of Salisbury determined 8 applications under the provision of the Freedom of Information Act 1991.
+During the 2022/23 Financial Year, the City of Salisbury received determined 11 applications under the provision of the Freedom of Information Act 1991.

-Of these 8, seven applications were granted partial release:
+Of these 11, five applications were granted partial release:

-- One was in relation to a request for a copy of a demolition application and Council property demolition approval.
+• One was in relation to a request for a copy of all building plans, specifications and council applications for property located in Ingle Farm.
+[415]

 The Freedom of Information Annual Statement is a requirement under the Act.